Japanese Public Key Infrastructure (JPKI)

 1. About Japanese Public Key Infrastructure

-Japanese Public Key Infrastructure is a safe and secure identity verification service that uses the electronic certification installed in My Number Card's IC chips (not My Number) to officially authenticate users online and confirm that contracts and other documents have not been tampered with.
+Japanese Public Key Infrastructure is a safe and secure identity verification service that uses the electronic certificate installed in My Number Card's IC chips (not My Number) to officially authenticate users online and confirm that contracts and other documents have not been tampered with.
 Japanese Public Key Infrastructure can be used not only by government agencies but also by introducing it to various private sector services.

 The use of Japanese Public Key Infrastructure is expected to improve customer service and reduce administrative costs.
 For example, it will reduce the cost and time for customers to fill out and mail identity verification documents and applications.
 It will also reduce the workload required for private sector to receive and examine documents.